NickyvVr/talks/README.md

  * Flemish Power BI User Group, June 2018

 ## Speaker bio
 Nicky van Vroenhoven is a BI professional focused at the Microsoft stack and a Microsoft Data Platform MVP.
-He mainly works with SSIS, Biml, T-SQL and Power BI.
+He mainly works with Power BI, the Power Platform and T-SQL.
 After working 9 years in several BI-consultancy jobs in several industries and companies, he is currently working as a Lead Expert Data Management at the DWH team at Van Lanschot Kempen.
 He is developing the DWH and also managing the Power BI Premium capacity.
 Nicky has spoken at several User Groups, SQL Saturday Events, and the Power BI World Tour and is the co-founder of the [Power BI Days Netherlands](https://twitter.com/PowerBIDaysNL).
 In addition he enjoys tweeting and blogging about topics like Power BI and Power Platform at https://nickyvv.com.